WRF User Support and Information

 Mesoscale Model) core.
 The ARW has been largely developed and maintained by the

-MMM Division of NCAR, and its users' page is here: WRF-ARW Users' Page.
-The NMM core was developed by the National Centers for Environmental Prediction, and its user support is provided by the Developmental Testbed Center, with its users' page here: WRF-NMM Users' Page.
+MMM Division of NCAR, and its users' page is: WRF-ARW Users' Page.
+The NMM core was developed by the National Centers for Environmental Prediction, and its user support is provided by the Developmental Testbed Center.
+Its users' page is: WRF-NMM Users' Page.

 may be found here: